lfrei/kafka-training/witness-protection.md

 Goals:
 * Familiarise yourself with compaction.
-* Updating the topic configufration and executing compation.
+* Updating the topic configuration and executing compaction.

 Exercise:
-* Recap yourself with the given attributes. cleanup.policy, max.compaction.lag.ms, segment.ms and segment.bytes.
+* Recap yourself with the given attributes. cleanup.policy, max.compaction.lag.ms, min.compaction.lag.ms, segment.ms and segment.bytes.
 * Config the topic for compacting using the above-mentioned configuration.
 The attributes can be changed via akHQ UI.
-* Make sure that there are multiple messages with the same key.
-Ensure the compacting is executed.
+* Make sure that there are multiple messages with the same key and execute compaction.

 Hint:
-* After a new segment is created, we need to send a new message to kick-off compacting.
+* After a new segment is created, we need to send a new message to the same partition to kick-off compaction.

 * Links:
 * https://docs.confluent.io/platform/current/installation/configuration/topic-configs.html